The Shrinking Man

 The Shrinking Man is a science fiction novel by American writer Richard Matheson, published in 1956.
-It has been adapted into a motion picture twice, called The Incredible Shrinking Man in 1957 and The Incredible Shrinking Woman in 1981, both by Universal Pictures.
 The novel was retitled The Incredible Shrinking Man in some later editions.

+The novel has been adapted into a motion picture three times : in 1957 as The Incredible Shrinking Man; in 1981 as The Incredible Shrinking Woman; and a 2025 French-language version entitled L'Homme qui rétrécit.
+The first two adaptations were produced by Universal Pictures, and the 2025 version was directed by Jan Kounen.

 In 2012 it was included (under the original title) in the Library of America two-volume boxed set American Science Fiction: Nine Classic Novels of the 1950s, edited by Gary K. Wolfe.

 Plot summary

 While on holiday, Scott Carey is exposed to a cloud of radioactive spray shortly after he accidentally ingests insecticide.
 The radioactivity acts as a catalyst for the bug spray, causing his body to shrink at a rate of approximately 1/7 in per day.
 A few weeks later, Carey can no longer deny the truth: not only is he losing weight, he is also shorter than he was and deduces, to his dismay, that his body will continue to shrink.